go-amz/amz/CONTRIBUTING.md

 We encourage everyone who is familiar with the [Amazon Web Services API](http://aws.amazon.com/documentation/) and is willing to support and improve the project to become a contributor.
-Current list of official maintainers can be found in the [AUTHORS.md](AUTHORS.md) file.
+Current list of official maintainers can be found on the [go-amz People](https://github.com/orgs/go-amz/people) list.
+Current and past contributors list is in the [AUTHORS.md](AUTHORS.md) file.

 This file contains instructions and guidelines for contributors.